 After all 16 Policy Citations indices are created, each of them is then z-scored and scaled up to 100.

 1 All of the above mentioned metrics are adjusted on a sliding scale up to four times the global median paper output per SDG (either overall in case of Research Impact metrics, or only for documents cited by policy documents in case of Policy Citations metric).
 This method is an adaptation of a similar approach used in the QS World University Rankings by Subject.
 The intent of this is to establish a dependency between the metrics we use in the methodology, and a university's expertise (in the form of its research footprint) in the given SDG.
 As such, the more expertise a university has, the more credibility its indicators have and vice versa.
 Universities with a low research footprint but high visibility and impact numbers will be penalised in their scoring.
-Moreover, institutions in the lowest quartile by the total number of papers in the corresponding SDG receive a zero score in all metrics.
+Moreover, institutions in the lowest quartile by the total number of papers in the corresponding SDG receive a zero score in all metrics specifically for that SDG.

 It is quite common that a university's impact metrics may be influenced by several anomalous papers, which do not reflect their regular research output.
 Although we acknowledge that any improvements and new initiatives may result in positive results that differ significantly from the historical performance, we choose to reward those universities which demonstrate stability and robustness in their SDG commitment.
 One sign of this is how close the average per paper citation and average per paper FWCI are to the median values for a given university: the closer to those medians, the more credibility the first two indicators have.
 This is applied to Total Citations and Average Per-Paper FWCI metrics.